f5devcentral/f5-icontrollx-dev-kit/README.md

 $ ffdk build

-## edit devconfig.json to configure target BigIP and auth credentials
+## edit devconfig.json to configure target BIG-IP and auth credentials

 $ ffdk deploy

-## test your deployed iApp!
+## test your deployed application!
 ```

 ## Using ffdk on the Command Line

-One the ffdk command is aliased or added to your path, you are ready to create and deploy your iApp.
+Once the ffdk command is aliased or added to your path, you are ready to create and deploy a new iControl LX Extension.

 ### ffdk init

-The initialize a new project, create a new directory and initialize te project inside that directory:
+To initialize a new project, create a new directory and initialize te project inside that directory:

 ```
 $ mkdir hello_world